Social housing within the borough is provided by the council and by registered social landlords.

 Important changes to the allocations policy

-Changes have been agreed to the way council housing is allocated:
+In August 2012 changes were made to the way council housing is allocated:

-Households who are under occupying their accommodation and want to move to a smaller property will go into band A
+Secure council tenants who are under occupying their accommodation and want to move to a smaller property will go into band A

-All the changes can be found in the revised Allocations Policy.
+All the changes can be found in the revised allocations policy.

 Pages in Applying for a council home